Polar-Tang/notes/content/short_notes.go 1/data-types/maps/map.md

 m = map[string]int{}
 ```
 ###### Get an example
+To declare a item of time struct, you should use the struct type in the initialization of the new map item
 ```go
 func getUserMap(names []string, phoneNumbers []int) (map[string]user, error) {
     if len(names) != len(phoneNumbers) {